How to Teach English in China

 One of the reasons for the high demand for foreign teachers in China is that all schools and universities are required by the Ministry of Education to expose Chinese students of English, to a ‘Native English Speaker‘.
 So the hiring of native speakers, to front the classroom is considered a ‘necessary business expense’.
 Also Chinese parents expect to see foreign faces (preferably white faces) at fee charging private English schools.

-So regardless of the type of school, foreigner English speakers are typically hired to facilitate the students’ listening and speaking skills.
+So, regardless of the type of school, foreigner English speakers are typically hired to facilitate the students’ listening and speaking skills.
 The actual technical aspects of the English language are undertaken by Chinese English teachers, who on the whole do a pretty good job.
+Also Kindergartens and private schools, pay the highest money and give you the shortest teaching hours.

 So if you are thinking of Teaching in China, there are only two broad categories of foreigners who should even be thinking about teaching English in China.